near/NEPs/specs/Standards/Tokens/NonFungibleToken/Event.md

 }
 ```

-## Further methods
+## Events for Other NFT Methods

-Note that the example events covered above cover two different kinds of events:
+Note that the example events above cover two different kinds of events:
-1. Events that are not specified in the NFT Standard (`nft_mint`, `nft_burn`, `contract_metadata_update`)
+1. Events that do not have a dedicated trigger function in the NFT Standard (`nft_mint`, `nft_burn`, `contract_metadata_update`)
-2. An event that is covered in the [NFT Core Standard](Core.md). (`nft_transfer`)
+2. An event that has a relevant trigger function [NFT Core Standard](Core.md#nft-interface) (`nft_transfer`)

-This event standard also applies beyond the four events highlighted here, where future events follow the same convention of as the second type.
+This event standard also applies beyond the events highlighted here, where future events follow the same convention of as the second type.
 For instance, if an NFT contract uses the [approval management standard](ApprovalManagement.md), it may emit an event for `nft_approve` if that's deemed as important by the developer community.

 Please feel free to open pull requests for extending the events standard detailed here as needs arise.